An independent research database No paid placement · No referral fees

 After they leave.

 Garage door aftercare is mostly the annual service.
 Hinges + rollers + springs need lubrication; brackets need checking; safety features need testing.
 A working installer offers an annual service for $120–$180.
-A cowboy disappears after the install.
+A high-risk operator disappears after the install.

 Annual service.